Lake Davenport Sailing Club

 History of Lake Davenport Sailing Club

 It was the construction in 1934 of Lock and Dam 15, creating a relatively quiet pool of water, that made a resurgence of interest possible on the new Lake Davenport.
 In 1935, eleven sailors met at Lindsay Boat Club with Burdick Richardson as its first Commodore.
 The founders were intent on serious, competitive racing.
-They soon recognized the advantages of one design racing and the Snipe class was introduced.
+They soon recognized the advantages of one-design racing and the Snipe class was introduced.
 Lew Shorey, the second Commodore, took most of the trophies, along with John Hayward.

 The Second World War drastically curtailed Sailing Club activities.
 In 1947, Dick Duley joined the Club with only four active boats.
 Two years later, the Lightning fleet had seven boats.
 The Club was coming of age.
 Lake Davenport incorporated as a non-profit organization in 1951.
 The first C Scow, a 20-foot scow, was introduced in 1957.
 Tom Getz quickly became a leader in the scows.

 Since its beginnings, the Club had shared facilities with Lindsay Boat Club.
 In 1961, the Corps of Engineers proceeded with its plan for a breakwater and public marina at Lindsay, and therefore refused to renew the sailors' permits for moorings.
-Moving somewhere was a necessity.
-It was then that the members secured from the Davenport Levee Commission a one-year lease at $25.00 for 200 feet of land at the foot of Bridge Avenue.
-The area was a sad and dejected looking place, a trashy weed pit several feet below the top of the seawall.
+Moving was a necessity.

 As a result of public interest in excursion boating, the Club entered into a new lease agreement with the Levee Commission in 1986.
 A new clubhouse was built upstream from the old location.